RMerl/asuswrt-merlin/README-merlin.txt

-Save frequency is also configurable - it is recommended to keep that frequency lower (for example, once a day) if you are saving to jffs, to reduce wearing out your flash RAM.
+Save frequency is also configurable - it is recommended to keep that frequency lower (for example, once a day) if you are saving to jffs, to reduce wearing out your flash memory.
 Make sure not to forget the trailing slash ad the end of the path.

 Also, a new "Monthly" page has been added to the Traffic